Aleks130699/ha-xlights/README.md

 Install it as any custom homeassistant component:

 1. Download `custom_components` folder.
-2. Copy the `falcon_pi_player` directory to the `custom_components` directory of your homeassistant installation.
+2. Copy the `xlights_schedule` directory to the `custom_components` directory of your homeassistant installation.
 Your `custom_components` directory resides within your homeassistant configuration directory.

 **Note**: If the `custom_components` directory does not exist, you need to create it.